usccycling/usccycling.github.io/README.md

-# usccycling.github.io
+# website_source
-USC Cycling Website
+This is the website source code